 Estimated Total Overhead Costs/ Estimated Total Allocation Base

-The overhead costs would include items such as administrative salaries and wages, electricity, rent and more costs that a company incurs on the business as a whole.
-On the other hand, the allocation base is the costs that a company associates with the actual project.
-A few common allocation bases are machine hours, direct labor dollars, direct materials and direct labor hours.
+The overhead costs would include items such as administrative salaries and wages, electricity, rent, and more costs that a company incurs on the business as a whole.
+On the other hand, the allocation base is the costs a company associates with the actual project.
+A few common allocation bases are machine hours, direct labor dollars, direct materials, and direct labor hours.

 A company calculates this rate at the start of the year.
 An account manager recalculates it if the earlier one gives a result different from the actual or is materially incorrect.
 If there are no significant changes, then the company can continue to use the same in the following year.